dogweather/forkful/content/en/ruby/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV files in Ruby provides a straightforward approach to handle tabular data.
-Programmers often engage in this practice for data parsing, extraction, transformation, and storage, making it a critical skill for tasks involving data manipulation or analysis.

 ## How to:
 Ruby includes the CSV library by default, which simplifies reading from and writing to CSV files.
 Here’s how you can leverage this for common tasks:

 ### Reading a CSV file